Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 XiaoZhi AI Server Configuration
 ***************************************

-Ensure your phone/computer and ESP32-S3 are connected to the same router WiFi network.
+Ensure your phone/computer and Freenove ESP32-S3 Display are connected to the same router WiFi network.

 Open a browser on your device and visit: https://xiaozhi.me/